| ETHIOPIAN REALITY: QUO

 the hands of Mengistu Hailemariam, alone old, sick, his family

 imprisoned, and some scattered in the World.
+After 1974, the first true immigration and

 refugee waves of Ethiopians left Ethiopia and sought refugee in